zirenlegend/EverMemOS/docs/dev_docs/development_standards.md

 #### 1. Single Event Loop Principle

 - **The entire application uses one main Event Loop**
-- Avoid creating new Event Loop in code (`asyncio.new_event_loop()`)
+- Avoid creating new Event Loops in code (`asyncio.new_event_loop()`)
-- Avoid using `asyncio.run()` to start new loop in async context
+- Avoid using `asyncio.run()` to start new loops in async context

 #### 2. About Using Threads and Processes ⚠️

-**💡 Important Note: Use multithreading and multiprocessing carefully**
+**💡 Important Note: Be cautious with multithreading and multiprocessing**

-The project is based on single Event Loop full async architecture.
-It's recommended to avoid the following operations:
+The project is based on single Event Loop full async architecture, avoid the following operations:

 ```python
 # ❌ Not recommended: Creating threads